 Time trials are what triathletes do on the bike in Triathlons (although the purity of the TT ethos has become a little tainted in some classes of event over the years)

-In the broadest sense you need at least a pair of wheels and some form of non-motorised propulsion.
+In the broadest sense you need at least a pair of wheels and some form of non-motorised propulsion (we haven't yet tried to include e-bikes).
 The occasional tandem was once seen fairly regularly; we have had Penny Farthings, trikes, hand-cycles, standard racing chairs and varieties of recumbent participating in our races.
 The basis of our approach is that if somebody can 'ride' in safety, we will try to accommodate them.

-You can spend sqillions on a bike if you have a mind to; it's not necessary and it will only cost you $30 to join ATTA for a year (less if you are over 60 or under 16).
+You can spend sqillions on a bike if you have a mind to; it's not necessary and it will only cost you $35 to join ATTA for a year (less if you are over 60 or under 16).
 Race entry fees are also kept low to encourage riders to try the sport (but we need to cover our costs).
-So, we don't collect large buckets of entry fees to offer prizemonies to a few elite riders to support their 'habits'.
-The incentive in Time-trialling is the search for the Time.
-We take some pride in the fact that we are a pretty egalitarian mob.
+So, we don't collect large buckets of entry fees to redistribute as prizemonies to a few elite riders.
+We are a pretty egalitarian mob and take some pride in that.
+The incentive in Time-trialling is the search for the Time, particulary one that is a Personal Best.

 ATTA maintains its own Public Liabilty, Management and Personal Accident policies that apply to its events.
-Hence riders do not need CA membership to participate in our events.
+Riders do not need any 'licence' to participate in ATTA events.